Dillow-Taylor Funeral Home and Cremation Services

 Mr. Roger Dale Ellis, age 75, of Jonesborough, passed away at his home Saturday, January 31, 2026.

-He was born on July 28, 1950 in Washington County to the late George Bruce and Helen Oliver Ellis.
+He was born on July 28, 1950, in Washington County to the late George Bruce and Helen Oliver Ellis.

 Roger graduated from Jonesboro High School in 1968 where, in Roger’s words, he was a minor contributor to Hobart Powell’s baseball dynasty.
 Roger proudly served his country in the United States Army.
 After his military service he worked at Klopman Mills for 12.5 years where he made lifelong friends.
 He then worked for Liberty National Life Insurance Company for 26 years, obtaining the SLU level, where, through hard work and proper planning, he was able to retire at age 55.
 In his work there he met and helped many people who held him in high esteem.
 He trained many agents, preaching to them “if you can’t help them, don’t hurt them.”
 It was at this job that he met his future wife, Carolyn.
 Carolyn’s father, William C. Hunt, played an important role in Roger’s early school days.
-Mr. Hunt was school principal at Jonesboro Elementary and Roger spent much time in his office as he was constantly in trouble, but Mr. Hunt told Roger he saw potential in him.
+Mr. Hunt was principal at Jonesboro Elementary and Roger spent much time in his office as he was constantly in trouble, but Mr. Hunt told Roger he saw potential in him.
 Roger teased that this was payback by marrying Mr. Hunt’s daughter, but Carolyn always felt their coming together was a God thing and they would have celebrated 39 years of marriage in July.

-A special thanks to Lauren Snapp, NP and Craig Mathern, MD with State of Franklin Healthcare who lovingly cared for Roger, he truly loved you.
+A special thanks to Lauren Snapp, NP and Craig Mathern, MD with State of Franklin Healthcare who lovingly cared for Roger - he truly loved you.

 It was Roger’s wish that his body be donated to the ETSU College of Medicine.
-A Celebration of Life will take place in the spring.
 Roger requested in lieu of flowers memorial donations be made to Mary Meals, Limestone UMC, 189 Opie Arnold Road, Limestone, TN 37681 or the Washington County Animal Shelter.

 Roger wanted the last line of his obituary to be “I did what I had to do.”